18 Kitchen Gadgets That Are a Complete Waste of Money

 What’s typically around 5″ x 6″ x 8.5″, has a blade that accumulates grime, and is only for the laziest of us with acres of countertop to spare?
 Correct, the electric can opener.
 While the first of its kind debuted in the 1930s, as reported on the interwebs, the modernized 1956 version—in “popular colors of the era,” e.g. Flamingo Pink, Avocado Green, and Aqua Blue—elevated it to kitchen gadget stardom.
 Be like liberated Betty Draper and toss this in the donation bin ASAP (and/or don’t buy one to begin with).
 And if you’re eating too much canned food, best use the extra muscle to open it, anyway.

 Yes, this is only a $5 gadget.
 Fine.
-But why not spend that on five 5-for-$1 boxes of actual pasta instead of an item that will end up in the landfill (not to mention, its shipping box?).
-Skip this step and err on the side of more—for delicious late night leftovers or the kids’ lunch.
-Pasta is a good thing anyway—if you choose the whole grain version, say Tufts researchers.
+But why not spend that on five 5-for-$1 boxes of actual pasta instead of an item that will end up in the landfill (not to mention its shipping box?).
+Skip this step and err on the side of more—for delicious late-night leftovers or the kids’ lunch.
 If you must measure, Lifehacker.com suggests using a rinsed out soda bottle.
 Check out these other kitchen hacks you’ll wish you knew sooner.

 Please don’t buy specialized gadgets for produce with an abbreviated in-season.
-Live like the Italians, and buy fruit based on nature’s cycle—which, for strawberries, is about 2 to 3 months in late spring depending on where you live.
+Live like the Italians and buy fruit based on nature’s cycle—which, for strawberries, is about two to three months in late spring depending on where you live.
 Enough said.
-Yet, using this in-season or not, it’s completely unnecessary (again, get a proper chef’s knife).
-Speaking of Italian, here are 12 Italian phrases everyone must know.
+Yet, using this in season or not, it’s completely unnecessary (again, get a proper chef’s knife).